NKID00/redstone-computer-utilities/README.md

 Built jars are located in `build/libs/`.
 Built wheels are located in `dist/`.

 To extract translation keys, Java and GNU gettext are required.
-Run the following commands:
+Run the following command:

 ```sh
 $ ./gradlew extract
 ```

 Extracted translation keys are located in `build/messages.json`.
 Translations are hosted on [transifex](https://www.transifex.com/nkid00/redstone-computer-utilities).
-To convert translations into Minecraft-compatible json format, Python is required.
-Run the following commands:
+To convert translations into Minecraft-compatible json format, run the following command:

 ```sh
 $ python po2minecraft.py path/to/messages.po path/to/messages.json